WAM2layers/WAM2layers/docs/userguide/preprocess.md

 ## Built-in preprocessing functionality

-WAM2layers comes with built-in preprocessing functionality for ERA5 data.
-You can use the following command:
+WAM2layers comes with built-in preprocessing functionality for ERA5, ARCO-ERA5 and CMIP data.
+You can use the following commands:

 ```
-# Preprocess era5 data using the wam2layers builting functionality
+# Preprocess data using the wam2layers built-in functionality
 wam2layers preprocess era5 config_file.yaml
+wam2layers preprocess arco-era5 config_file.yaml
+wam2layers preprocess cmip config_file.yaml
 ```

 where `config_file.yaml` is the path to your configuration file.
 This file